Derek Pratt (watchmaker): Career

 A commission to repair a watch for the Swiss entrepreneur and antique watch dealer Peter Baumberger led to friendship and a business partnership that spanned decades.

 Amidst the Quartz crisis in the Swiss watchmaking industry, Pratt saw an opportunity and pursued a different approach: he acquired those seemingly obsolete tools of the trade, expanding his workshop with lathes, milling and guilloché machines.
 His focus was on hand making watches from the smallest screw to the case, and continuing restoration work on antique pieces.
 These machines were crucial for the work Pratt was to do under the historic brand Urban Jürgensen, which had been purchased and revived by Peter Baumberger in the late 1970s.
-Pratt also did a lot of work by hand, with a piercing saw or turns.
+Pratt also did a lot of work by hand, with a piercing saw or turns.Pratt possessed a strong understanding of mechanical principles and focused on the refinement of horological escapements.
+He developed noteworthy but little known solutions.